For Farmers * By Farmers

 This project is funded by the Montana Department of Agriculture’s Specialty Crop Block Grant Program.

 The Field Tested Process

 Farmers applied for grant funding up to $5000 through CFAC & the Montana Department of Agriculture during the 2017 growing season to purchase equipment to enhance their operation.
 Grant recipients then reported the impact of their new tools & equipment during the 2017 and 2018 growing seasons.

 Interested in a Field Tested Mini-Grant for your farm?
 See application details and deadlines and submit an application on the CFAC Field Tested Mini Grant Program Page.

 See the Results

-Click on our farmer gallery below to view and download reports covering a wide range of innovations that Montana farmers are exploring.
+Click on our farmer gallery or list below to view and download reports covering a wide range of innovations that Montana farmers are exploring.

 Urban Farm Fence Design – Wicked Good Farm in Whitefish designed a fence to integrate food production within a populated area, while excluding domestic and wild animals.
 In this report, they share their fence design and key considerations.

 Paper Pot Transplant System – Prairie Heritage Farm in Power purchased a paper pot transplant system to reduce transplanting time, straighten rows in the field, and increase the number of successions.
 This report shares lessons learned and efficiencies created for their farm.

 Mechanical Seeding & Cultivation – Fourth Wave Farm, Stevensville